Mahmoud1205/vectormath-vfpu/README.md

 * The user can switch between VFPU and Scalar mode by defining `VECTORMATH_MODE_VFPU` or `VECTORMATH_MODE_SCALAR` respectively before including `vectormath.hpp` or in the compiler option.
 If none are defined: the library defaults to `VECTORMATH_MODE_VFPU`.
 * This modification includes a testbed application to run unit testing (GoogleTest) to verify the output of the VFPU implementation against the Scalar implementation on Emulator PSP or real PSP.

+## Breaking Changes
+* The original library preserved the W component of 3D Vectors.
+This is no longer preserved.
+The W component of 3D Vectors is undefined after many operations.
+DO NOT rely on it!!

+## Non-Breaking Changes
+* All member variables are public now.

 ## Building Steps (Linux)
 The releases tab contains a precompiled version of the library.
 But if you wish to compile it yourself,
 1. Ensure you have the open-source `pspsdk` installed and in the system `PATH`.